yohschang/minimal-mistakes/_pdocs/segmentation.md

 - ICnet : https://arxiv.org/pdf/1704.08545.pdf

 ## Few tips to improve frame rate
-:::info
+::: info
 Since most time cost by loading data, following are few ways to reduce time consume of data loading
 :::
 - Data should be **storage in SSD** or the hard drive that runs pythn.
 Data in ssd can lead to 2x faster then in HDD